spectrocloud/librarium/content/docs/13-vertex/02-migrate-cluster-to-enterprise-mode.md

 <br />

-1. Log in to vCenter Server by using the vSphere Client.
+1. Log in to vCenter Server using the vSphere Client.

 2. Navigate to your Datacenter and locate your VM.
 Click on the VM to access its details page.